oukhennicheabdelkrim/dic/README.md

 `````

-You can inject instance directly to bind it :
+You can also directly inject instance to bind it:

 ```
  $container->bind('myFoo',new Foo());